Table of Contents

 Code snippets

-Before testing the snippets, make sure to copy the following function at the top of your Python script or Jupyter notebook.
+Before testing the snippets, copy the following function at the top of your Python script or Jupyter notebook.

 def print_text(sample, clean):